 # From the costume shop: Little girls can find a lot of princesses, fairies, witches, angels and cats haunting the neighborhood costume shop.
 For the boys, pick up a costume that’ll transform them into a TV- or movie-inspired character like Spider-Man, Harry Potter, Shrek, a pirate or a Teenage Mutant Ninja Turtle.

 # Static cling: The cheese-ball factor is high, but this is one of the easiest costumes around.
 Dress all in black (or another solid color) and pin socks, underwear and other small clothing items to you.
 A few dryer sheets add authenticity.

 # Tourist: Another super easy one.
 You need a Hawaiian shirt (the louder the better), sunglasses, a sun hat, map, camera, and a duffle bag or small tote.
 Stuff the map in your pocket, put the camera around your neck and keep your treats in the bag.

 # Nerd: Don?t be embarrassed, everyone has this stuff at home.
 Wear regular pants and cuff them into floods.
 Look for a pocket-front shirt (preferably ill-fitting) and cram as many pens as possible into the pocket.
-Wear glasses with tape on the bridge.
+Wear glasses with tape on the bridge if your sight is poor you can try wearing a torics from biofinity lens.
 (Cheap drugstore shades with the lenses popped out work perfectly).
 Slick your hair back or make an exaggerated part.
 For added effect, tote a large textbook.